-The children play with many activities to enhance their fine motor skills.
-We have many ‘challenges’ for the children to complete.
-Lots of lovely tactile experiences where children need to use their fingers to grip objects.
+The children complete activities to develop their fine motor skills.
+Lots of lovely tactile experiences where children need to use their fingers to grip objects and equipment.
 Developing finger strength helps children to develop a tripod grip and good pencil control.

 Nursery had an unexpected visitor.
-We found a frog hopping around the room.
-Nursery kept the frog in a large fish tank to give us a chance to observe it.
+We found a frog hopping around the classroom!
+Nursery kept the frog in a large fish tank to look at it more closely.
 Later that day the children found a snail which allowed us to compare the two creatures.
-It was very exciting!
+It was very exciting.

 We were very enthusiastic when watching the caterpillars in Reception grow.
 We shared the experience of incubating eggs and watching the chicks hatch.

-We are so lucky to have such a large interesting outdoor area.
+We are so lucky to have such a large interesting outdoor area to explore.
 The children are free to choose the equipment they play with and learn to share and take turns with their friends.

-Dressing up is a favourite pastime of many children.
+Dressing up is a favourite pastime of many of our Nursery children.
 Our role play area is changed regularly to reflect the interests of the children.

 World Book Day

-‘World Book Day’ was a wonderful opportunity to dress up and bring our favourite books to school.
+‘World Book Day’ was a wonderful opportunity to dress up as story book characters and bring our favourite books to school.

-In Nursery we follow many festivals from around the world.
-We began with Harvest festival where we sorted fruit and vegetables into locally grown and those that come from other countries far away.
-We talked about our likes and dislikes.
+In Nursery we learn about many different festivals from around the world.
+We began with the Harvest festival where we sorted fruit and vegetables into locally grown and those that come from other countries far away.
+The children talked about their likes and dislikes.

 The children celebrated Chinese New Year by tasting prawn crackers and preparing noodles in sauce.
-We used chop sticks in an attempt to eat the noodles; the children were very inventive in their use of chopsticks.
+We used tricky chopsticks to eat the noodles.
 It was great fun!

 Nursery began pancake day began by watching Peppa Pig and her family making pancakes.
 When it was time to flip the pancakes the children were very excited.
-Mrs Taylor tried to flip them so high, and they almost touched the ceiling.
+Mrs Taylor tried to flip them so high that they almost touched the ceiling!
 We tried different toppings and chose our favourite.

 Japanese doll day was an opportunity for the children to think about other children from around the world.
 Children were invited to bring a doll to Nursery from home.